Carne de Porco à Alentejana

 Marinate the pork overnight.

-Place the cubed pork shoulder in a large bowl with the Massa de Pimentão, white wine, smashed garlic, torn bay leaves, salt, and pepper.
-Massage the marinade deeply into the meat, cover tightly, and refrigerate overnight so the wine and salt break down the proteins.
+Toss the cubed pork shoulder with the massa de pimentão, white wine, smashed garlic, torn bay leaves, salt, and pepper in a large bowl.
+Massage it in, cover tightly, and leave it in the fridge overnight to break down the proteins.

 Ingredients